terramate-io/terramate/docs/functions/tm_trimsuffix.md

 # `tm_trimsuffix` Function

-`trimsuffix` removes the specified suffix from the end of the given string.
+`tm_trimsuffix` removes the specified suffix from the end of the given string.

 ## Examples